 The suggestions above are all great as well.
 Have fun! over 11 years ago

 What sort of accommodation are you wanting to stay in?

 Some lovely higher end accommodation in hobart is somerset on the pier (just across the road from salamanca), or The Old Woolstore (a 5 minute walk to the city or salamanca).

-There's a lovely B&B just up the road from the Gorge in Launceston called Werona (you can often get this cheap on Wotif). almost 10 years ago
+There's a lovely B&B just up the road from the Gorge in Launceston called Werona (you can often get this cheap on Wotif). over 11 years ago

 Salamanca markets is only open on Saturday - so you need to take that into your trip planning.
 Also the Cadbury factory does not do the tour anymore - only gives you access to the shop and a DVD presentation - I would probably skip it.